patr1c1a/gamestats/readme.md

 View /ranking/ (e.g.: http://localhost:8000/ranking/).
 Stats will refresh every 10 seconds.

-Optionally, this page includes a button to download this report as a csv file.
+Optionally, the page includes a button to download this report as a csv file.

 ---------